apache/dolphinscheduler/docs/docs/en/contribute/join/become-a-committer.md

 1. Go to [Apache Account Utility Platform](https://id.apache.org/), create your password, set up your personal mailbox (`Forwarding email address`) and GitHub account(`Your GitHub Username`).
 An organizational invite will be sent to you via email shortly thereafter (within 2 hours).
 2. If you would like to use the `xxx@apache.org` email service, please refer to [here](https://infra.apache.org/committer-email.html).
 Gmail is recommended, because this forwarding mode is not easy to find in most mailbox service settings.
-3. Follow the [authorized GitHub 2FA wiki](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) to enable two-factor authorization (2FA) on [Github](http://github.com/).
+3. Follow the [Authorized GitHub 2FA wiki](https://docs.github.com/cn/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication/) to enable two-factor authorization (2FA) on [Github](http://github.com/).
 When you set 2FA to "off", it will be delisted by the corresponding Apache committer write permission group until you set it up again. (**NOTE: Treat your recovery codes with the same level of attention as you would your password!**)
 4. Use [GitBox Account Linking Utility](https://gitbox.apache.org/setup/) to obtain write permission of the Dolphinscheduler project.

 If you would like to show up publicly in the Apache GitHub org, you need to go to the [Apache GitHub org people page](https://github.com/orgs/apache/people),